-POSTPONE PAYING TAXES ON PAYOUTS THROUGH A ROLLOVER
+POSTPONE PAYING TAXES ON PAYOUTS THROUGH A ROLLOVER (OTHER THAN A ROTH ACCOUNT)

-Although payouts from the Plan are subject to federal income taxes, the Internal Revenue Code provides favorable tax treatment to payouts in certain circumstances.
-For example, you can postpone paying taxes on your payout if you direct the Plan to issue your payout directly to an IRA or to another employer's qualified retirement plan, a 403(b) plan or a governmental 457 plan.
+Although payouts from the Plan (other than from your Roth Account) are subject to federal income taxes, the Internal Revenue Code provides favorable tax treatment to payouts in certain circumstances.
+For example, you can postpone paying taxes on your payout if you direct the Plan to issue your payout directly to an IRA or to another employer's qualified retirement plan, a 403(b) plan, or a governmental 457 plan.
 This is called a direct rollover.
 (The check will be made payable to the IRA or other plan trustee and will be delivered to you or your IRA or rollover institution.
 If the check is mailed to you, you will be responsible for delivering it to the IRA or other plan trustee within 60 days.)